InnerSourceCommons/ispo-working-group/CONTRIBUTING.md

     * Assign the new card to yourself.
     * Learn more about the next Working Group meeting by joining [#ispo-working-group] in [InnerSource Commons Slack].
     * During the meeting, discuss your card and what you plan to contribute.
+    * Your contribution could go in a few places depending on its nature:
+      - If it can be [expressed as a pattern](https://github.com/InnerSourceCommons/InnerSourcePatterns#what-are-innersource-patterns) then in the [InnerSource Patterns repo][Patterns].
+      -

 2. Review others' content.